dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 Eric Weinstein has explained the inspiring meaning of a [portal](https://www.youtube.com/watch?v=pb_yvBNLjNk) - an idea, a place, an experience that helps us escape our hum-drum lives and shows us how brilliantly interesting the world is.
 I conjecture that what we feel when we enter a portal is optimism.
 We are introduced to a beautiful and novel problem and we realize that we can solve it.

-But I have found no fun and accessible gateways to open problems in my quest for portals.[^1] So I built PopperPlay.
+As a college student, I realized that not only was I not solving problems in class, I wasn't even learning how to solve problems.
+Instead, I was learning how to pretend like I was solving an interesting problem creatively while being neither creative nor interested.
+So I built PopperPlay.
 I want to make it easy to go on intellectual adventures and create new knowledge.

 Imagine how much fun it would be to identify where existing explanations were inadequate and create new ones.
 Imagine how much progress could be unleashed if problem-solving was freed from the gatekeeping, bureaucracy, and inertia that currently impinges on it.